Xin Nian Kuai Le!

-(This post has been updated to show the dates of 2020 holidays.)
+(This post has been updated to show the dates of the holidays in 2024.)

 January 1st is New Year’s Day throughout the world that uses the Christian Gregorian calendar.
 But many religions and cultures celebrate the New Year on other days.
 Below is a chart showing New Year celebrations for some other religions and cultures.